 The two categories of fishing on freshwaters (inland) are commercial and sport-recreational.
 The management of inland waters is the responsibility of fishing rights holders, mostly associations, covering management elements such as fishing rights, permits, control and stocking surveillance.

 In Croatia, most of the natural lakes and rivers are state-owned.
 Out of the 21,000 km of rivers and creeks, 4,000 km are state waters and 17,000 km are local waters.
 100% of the state-owned rivers are available for recreational fishing, while commercial fishing is allowed only in the Danube River and lower parts of the Sava River.
 Most fishermen are located on the Danube River.
 Common carp, cyprinid species, catfish, pike, and pikeperch are the most important catch species of commercial inland fisheries.
-Commercial inland fisheries in Croatia have low economic value and small impact on the economy, and freshwater fishery is limited by the availability of freshwater bodies as well as of other resources.
-Competition from space and related conflicts with other sectors, such as recreational fisheries, seem to further diminish the potential for maintaining and developing a viable commercial fishery in the future.
+Commercial inland fisheries in Croatia have low economic value and a small impact on the economy, and freshwater fishery is limited by the availability of freshwater bodies and of other resources.
+Competition for space and related conflicts with other sectors, such as recreational fisheries, seem to further diminish the potential for maintaining and developing a viable commercial fishery in the future.
 In strategic documents, commercial fisheries in natural waters will gradually be replaced by recreational fisheries, as it has been difficult to find waters for commercial fishery.

 Croatia pioneered commercial marine aquaculture with one of the first and largest hatcheries for European seabass in the early 1980s.
 Marine aquaculture includes farming of finfish and shellfish.
-Finfish farming involves a closed farming cycle (with an exempt of Atlantic bluefin tuna), where the first phases take place in a hatchery, and then in floating cages at sea.The most important species are seabass (Dicentrarchus labrax), seabream (Sparus aurata), and Atlantic bluefin tuna (Tunnus thynnus) of fish species.
-Atlantic bluefin tuna, which represents on average nearly 25 % of the volume of marine aquaculture production.
+Finfish farming involves a closed farming cycle (with of the exception of Atlantic bluefin tuna), where the first phases take place in a hatchery, and then in floating cages at sea.The largest number of farms for white fish and tuna fish are in Zadar region.

+The most important species are seabass (Dicentrarchus labrax), seabream (Sparus aurata), and Atlantic bluefin tuna (Tunnus thynnus) of fish species.
+Atlantic bluefin tuna represent on average nearly 25 % of the volume of marine aquaculture production.
 Farming is based on catching small wild tuna (8–10 kg) which are then grown to market size of 30 kg and larger for sale mainly to the Japanese market.
 In 1996 Croatian producers were among the first in the world who started farming of Atlantic bluefin tuna in the Mediterranean.

 Processing and trade

 Market chains and the organization of the market itself differ between demersal and pelagic species.
-A large percentage of high-quality demersal fish (bottom trawl fishery, beach seine fishery, etc.) is exported after the first sale, while small pelagic species form the backbone of processing industry, salting and marinating industry as well as fish feed for tuna farms.
+A large percentage of high-quality demersal fish (bottom trawl fishery, beach seine fishery, etc.) is exported after the first sale, while small pelagic species form the backbone of processing industry, the salting and marinating industry as well as fish feed for tuna farms.

-The value of fishery import is significantly lower than the value of export.
+The value of fishery imports is significantly lower than the value of export.
 Frozen herring, which is used to fatten tuna, is the most imported species, followed by frozen squid.
 Imports originate mainly from Spain, the Falkland Islands, Norway, Sweden, and Italy and amounted to a total of €127.5 million.
 The total imports of fisheries and aquaculture products in Croatia reached 32,037 tonnes in 2014.

 Useful Links for Croatia